Ania Dabrowska is an award-winning artist working in photography, moving image, installation, text and sound.

 Ania has been involved in many international residencies, such as Ashkal Alwan residency in Beirut (2014), a SPACE artist residency at Arlington in London (2010-2012), Dharamshala International Artists Workshop of the Khoj International Artists Association in Delhi and White Crane Arts & Media of Dharamshala, India (2012).

-Currently a Lecturer in Photography at The Cass at London Metropolitan University since 2013, her professional experience up to now includes:
+Currently a Lecturer in Photography at London Metropolitan University since 2013, her professional experience up to now includes:

 - Lecturer in Photography at the University of Portsmouth (2014)